 This report contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements relate to expectations concerning matters that are not historical facts.
-Words such as "estimates," "projects," "believes," "anticipates," "plans," "expects," "intends," "may," "will," "could," "should," "would," "targeted" and similar words and expressions are intended to identify forward-looking statements.
-These include statements based on current expectations, estimates, forecasts and projections about the economies and markets in which we operate and our beliefs and assumptions regarding these economies and markets, as well as our actions with respect to compliance with the Rule.
-These forward-looking statements should be considered in light of various important factors, including the following: changes to regulations and requirements for assessing and reporting Conflict Minerals; litigation related to regulations and requirements for Conflict Minerals; and adverse publicity regarding Intuitive.
-Readers are cautioned not to place undue reliance on these forward-looking statements, which are based on current expectation and are subject to risks, uncertainties, and assumptions that are difficult to predict, including those risk factors under the heading "Risk Factors" in our report on Form 10-K for the year ended December 31, 2018, as updated from time to time by our quarterly reports on Form 10-Q and our other filings with the Securities and Exchange Commission.
-Our actual results may differ materially and adversely from those expressed in any forward-looking statements.
-We undertake no obligation to publicly update or release any revisions to these forward-looking statements, except as required by law.
+Statements using words such as "estimates," "projects," "believes," "anticipates," "plans," "expects," "intends," "may," "will," "could," "should," "would," "targeted," and similar words and expressions are intended to identify forward-looking statements.
+These forward-looking statements are necessarily estimates reflecting the judgment of Intuitive's management and involve a number of risks and uncertainties that could cause actual results to differ materially from those suggested by the forward-looking statements.
+These forward-looking statements based on current expectations, estimates, forecasts, and projections about the economies and markets in which we operate and our beliefs and assumptions regarding these economies and markets, as well as our actions with respect to compliance with the Rule.
+These forward-looking statements should be considered in light of various important factors that could cause actual results to differ materially from those in the forward-looking statements, including the following: changes to regulations and requirements for assessing and reporting Conflict Minerals; litigation related to regulations and requirements for Conflict Minerals; and adverse publicity regarding Intuitive.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this report and which are based on current expectation and are subject to risks, uncertainties, and assumptions that are difficult to predict, including those risk factors identified under the heading "Risk Factors" in Intuitive's Annual Report on Form 10-K for the year ended December 31, 2021, as updated by Intuitive's other filings with the Securities and Exchange Commission.
+We undertake no